 I’d recommend booking your ticket like, as soon as you know what your dates of travel are.
 I waited until a week before to book them online and they were already sold out.
-You can book them online at 12Go Asia (which also shows you other transport options, if you decide that night train life just ain’t for you).
+You can book them online at Booking (which also shows you other transport options, if you decide that night train life just ain’t for you).
 Click here to book.

 You’ll have a few options when you book your tickets.
 They are: